Pareto Boundary of the Rate Region for Single-Stream MIMO Interference Channels: Linear Transceiver Design: Illustrations and Discussions

-It can be observed that the proposed IAA and the WMMSE yield a similar performance at convex parts of boundary and outperform the others under the same accuracy for convergence. {However, since the WMMSE in \cite{MIMOIBCLuo} is a weighted sum-rate maximization method, it cannot achieve those operating points of the non-convex boundary.
-This might be why there is no operating points achieved between the points $P_1$ and $P_2$ by in Fig. 2.} {In addition, the performance of the "IAA\_10rand" cannot be affected significantly by the number of random initializations from Fig. 1.} {
+If we consider the curve by "Proposed\_{1+9}" as a nearly optimal boundary, we find that "Proposed\_1" has a promising/robust performance only with one initialization by (\ref{eq:InitializationW}).
+Also observe that the proposed algorithm "Proposed\_{1+9}" and "Proposed\_1", and "WMMSE\_10" yield a similar performance at convex parts of boundary and outperform the others under the same accuracy for convergence.
+However, since the weighted sum maximization method cannot achieve the non-convex boundary, and even the achieved points on the convex boundary are still unevenly distributed.
+This is why the "WMMSE\_10" as a weighted sum maximization method does not achieve the part between "P1" and "P2" in Fig. \ref{fig:no4}.

-To further evaluate the performance of "WMMSE\_10rand" and "IAA\_10rand" on illustrating the Pareto boundary, another simulation is done and shown in Fig. 3.
-Even with fine weights ${w}$s in $[0.05:0.005:0.95]$, we find there exists a large jump between the points $P_3$ and $P_4$ by "WMMSE\_10rand" so that the rate region cannot be illustrated effectively.
-For "IAA\_10rand", although there is no guarantee to say that its corresponding curve is the strict Pareto boundary, it can serve as a good lower bound for the strict Pareto boundary. }
+To further evaluate the performance of "WMMSE\_10" and "Proposed\_{1+9}" on illustrating the Pareto boundary, another simulation is done and shown in Fig. \ref{fig:no5}.
+Even with fine weights ${w}$s in $[0.05:0.005:0.95]$, we find that there exists a large jump between the points "P3" and "P4" by "WMMSE\_10" so that the rate region cannot be illustrated effectively.

+In fact, only through the results by "WMMSE\_10", we do not know what the part between "P1" and "P2" in Fig. \ref{fig:no4} and the part between "P1" and "P2" in Fig. \ref{fig:no5} look like.
+If they are concave parts, the degree of concavity is still unknown.
+For our proposed algorithm, although its curve denoted by "Proposed\_{1+9}" is not guaranteed to exactly be the strict Pareto boundary, it has a even better performance than the \emph{approximate Pareto boundary} (i.e., "Rand\_10mil" curves in Fig. \ref{fig:no4} and Fig. \ref{fig:no5}).
+Thus, it is able to serve as a more reasonable/complete inner bound of the whole strict Pareto boundary, especially the non-convex part.
+This is a main advantage of the proposed algorithm to the existing algorithms.